kbalog/web-programming/exercises/python/flask3/README.md

 ## Exercise #1: Listing movies

-Update [exercise 1 from the last lecture](../../../../solutions/python/flask2/ex_1) such that movies are loaded from the MySQL database.
+Update [Exercise 4 from the last lecture](../../../../solutions/python/flask2/ex_4) such that movies are loaded from the MySQL database.

 Specifically,